-The CFO has statutory duties for the proper administration of the authority's financial affairs.
-The CFO responsibilities are to:

-- (a) Issue advice, guidance and procedures for officers and others acting on the Authority's behalf, - (b) Determine the accounting systems, the form of accounts and supporting Financial records: - (c) Establish arrangements for audit of the Authority's financial affairs; - (d) Approve any new financial systems and interfaces to be introduced; - (e) Approve any changes to be made to existing financial systems, including interfaces to the General ledger, Accounts Receivable and Accounts Payable; and - (f) Establish arrangements for access control and general security of the Authority's corporate financial systems.

-D2 Directors' Responsibilities include:

-- a. to ensure that local accounting prime records are maintained properly and held securely and only destroyed with the approval of the CFO; - b. to incorporate appropriate controls to ensure that, where relevant: - (i) All input is genuine, complete, accurate, timely and not previously processed; - (ii) All processing is carried out in a complete, accurate and timely manner, and - (iii) Output from the system is complete, accurate and timely and in the format specified by the CFO. - To ensure that the organisational structure provides an appropriate segregation of duties to facilitate adequate internal controls and to minimise the risk of fraud or other malpractice; - d.
-To ensure, jointly with the Head of Paid Service, that there is a documented and tested Disaster Recovery Plan to allow information system processing to resume quickly in the event of an interruption; - e.
-To ensure that effective contingency arrangements, including back-up procedures, exist for computer systems; - f.
-To ensure that systems are documented and staff trained in the operation of them; - g.
-To seek the approval of the CFO before changing any existing financial system or introducing new financial systems; - h.
-To ensure that authorisation limits for staff are consistent with the authority's corporate financial systems; - To ensure the Scheme of Delegation is maintained and complied with for those authorised to act on behalf of the CFO in respect of payments, income collection and placing orders, including variations; - j.
-To supply lists of authorised officers, with specimen signatures and delegated limits, to the CFO, together with any subsequent variations; - k.
-To ensure that relevant standards and guidelines for computer systems are observed, including data protection legislation and that their staff are aware of their responsibilities under the legislation; and - I. To ensure that computer equipment and software are protected from loss and damage through theft, vandalism, etc.
+- D1 Systems - The CFO has statutory duties for the proper administration of the Authority's financial affairs.
+The CFO responsibilities are to: - issue advice, guidance and procedures for officers and others acting on the Authority's behalf, - determine the accounting systems, the form of accounts and supporting financial records: - establish arrangements for audit of the Authority's financial affairs; - approve any new financial systems and interfaces to be introduced; - approve any changes to be made to existing financial systems, including interfaces to the General ledger, Accounts Receivable and Accounts Payable; and - establish arrangements for access control and general security of the Authority's corporate financial systems. - D2 Directors' Responsibilities include: - a) to ensure that local accounting prime records are maintained properly and held securely and only destroyed with the approval of the CFO; - b) to incorporate appropriate controls to ensure that, where relevant: - i) all input is genuine, complete, accurate, timely and not previously processed; - ii) all processing is carried out in a complete, accurate and timely manner, and - iii) output from the system is complete, accurate and timely and in the format specified by the CFO. - a) to ensure that the organisational structure provides an appropriate segregation of duties to facilitate adequate internal controls and to minimise the risk of fraud or other malpractice; - b) to ensure, jointly with the Head of Paid Service, that there is a documented Recovery Plan to allow information system processing to resume quickly in the event of an interruption; - c) to ensure that effective contingency arrangements, including back-up procedures, exist for computer systems; - d) to ensure that systems are documented and staff trained in the operation of them; - e) to seek the approval of the CFO before changing any existing financial system or introducing new financial systems.
+New financial systems must not be introduced nor changes made prior to obtaining this approval; - f) to ensure that authorisation limits for staff are consistent with the Authority's financial delegations as detailed in section F; - g) to ensure the Scheme of Delegation is maintained and complied with for those authorised to act on behalf of the CFO in respect of payments, income collection and placing orders, including variations;

+- h) to ensure that relevant standards and guidelines for computer systems are observed, including data protection legislation and that their staff are aware of their responsibilities under the legislation; and - i) to ensure that computer equipment and software are protected from loss and damage through theft, vandalism, etc.